Bima (train): History

-In 1984, PJKA (now KAI) withdrew the majority of sleeper cars and replaced it with executive-class sitting coaches made by Astra Arad in Romania.
-The sleeper carriages of Bima train was removed because of the frequent report of alleged gambling or inappropriate things done inside the lockable compartement.
+In 1984, PJKA (now KAI) withdrew the majority of sleeper cars and replaced it with executive-class AC passenger coaches made by Astra Arad in Romania.
+The sleeper coaches of the Bima train was removed because of the frequent report of alleged gambling or inappropriate things done inside the lockable compartement.
 The Romanian-built cars were disliked due to their uncomfortable non-reclining seats, earning them a reputation as PJKA's worst executive train service.

 On 6 February 2014, the route was extended to Malang station, but on 1 September 2020, Bima was returned to Surabaya, due to the COVID-19 pandemic that caused passenger decrease in the Surabaya - Malang area.